 Hearst Castle: Evening Tours

-Hearst Castle is far too busy in mid-summer for a genuinely enjoyable visit, packed with harried tourists who can't wait to see it and move on to check off the next item on their must-see list.
+Hearst Castle is far too busy in mid-summer for a genuinely enjoyable visit because it's packed with tourists.

 04 of 07